 As mentioned earlier, a tumor located in the frontal lobe can seriously affect memory.
 Both short-term and long-term memory losses can be experienced by patients.
 Sometimes a patient may start a conversation and go completely blank.
 Patients with such symptoms need to consider a brain tumor as a reason, along with checking for a family history of Alzheimer’s.

 Many easy everyday tasks may look challenging.
 Frequent fumbling, loss of control of facial muscles, poorly coordinated body movements and a change in sense of balance are some of the symptoms experienced by tumor patients.
 Sometimes twitching and erratic movement of the body may feel like the body is not obeying the brain.

 Sometimes a tumor may not hurt at all where it’s located, other times the pain may occur in different parts of the body linked to their functional location in the brain.
 Many brain tumor patients may not experience headaches at all

 Brain tumors are hard to detect and hence right knowledge and awareness about the symptoms is a key to early detection.
 On early detection treatment options like brain tumor surgery can cure patients and save their lives.

 Brain tumor treatment at Fortis Malar

-The Neurology Department at FortisMalar is lead by experienced senior surgeons, doctors and nursing staff utilizing stateof-the-art diagnosis and neuro imaging techniques to offer world-class brain tumor treatment with exceptional patient care
+The Neurology Department at FortisMalar is lead by best neurologists in Chennai and experienced senior surgeons, doctors and nursing staff utilizing stateof-the-art diagnosis and neuro imaging techniques to offer world-class brain tumor treatment with exceptional patient care